protolabz/kind-lime/content/about.md

 ---
 title: About Us
-subtitle: This is an optional subtitles.
+subtitle: This is an optional subtitle.
 It can be used to describe what this page is about.
 img_path: images/about.jpg
 layout: page